TPO vs SPF: Which Roof Is Better for Your School?

 While SPF roofing is not the most known type of roofing material, the technology has been around since the early 1960s.
 An SPF roofing system can be used in any climate, and when correctly installed and maintained, can last over 50 years.

-For an average 20,000 sq. foot roof, it will usually cost between $4.00 and $7.00 per square foot in materials and labor to install a typical SPF roofing system.
-This price range is for an SPF roof of average thickness and building structure.
+For an average 20,000 sq. foot roof, it will usually cost between $4.00 and $7.00 per square foot in materials and labor to install a typical spray foam roofing system.
+This price range is for a spray foam roof of average thickness and building structure.

 For an average 20,000 sq. foot roof, it will usually cost between $3.50 and $7.50 per square foot in materials and labor to install a typical TPO roofing system.